 After learning about EAW from a friend, Jerylle applied to her first job in college.

-At EAW, she found a network of peers which allowed her to develop friendships and professional relationships.
+At EAW, she found a network of peers that allowed her to develop friendships and professional relationships.

 “This is the first job I’ve had working with a lot of other co-workers,” Jerylle says.
 “At other jobs, I’ve worked with small groups, maybe four or five people, and they’re all who I’d talk to.
 Now, with EAW, I have a lot more people to interact with and people in the same branch as me.”